lehner-lab/DiMSum/README.md

 To run this pipeline, you will first need to describe your experimental design (e.g. in MSExcel) and save this as a tab-separated plain text file.
 You can download [this](./example_experimentDesign.txt) file to use as a template.

 Your file must have the following columns:
-* **sample_name** A sensible sample name e.g. 'input1' (alphanumeric characters only)
+* **sample_name** A sensible sample name e.g. 'input1' (alphanumeric characters only).
-* **experiment** An integer identifier for each unique experiment i.e. a set of input and output replicates relating to the same original plasmid library transformation or input biological replicate (strictly positive integer)
+* **experiment** An integer identifier for each unique experiment i.e. a set of input and output replicates relating to the same original plasmid library transformation or input biological replicate (strictly positive integer).
 * **selection_id** An integer inidicating whether samples were sequenced before (0) or after (1) selection.
-Subsequent (serial) rounds of selection are indicated by higher numbers i.e. 2, 3, etc. (positive integer, zero included)
+Subsequent (serial) rounds of selection are indicated by higher numbers i.e. 2, 3, etc. (positive integer, zero included).
 * **biological_replicate** An integer indicating the output biological replicate (strictly positive integer).
 Entries should be blank (empty string) for all input samples (each input sample corresponds to a separate biological replicate i.e. experiment).
 * **technical_replicate** An integer indicating the technical replicate (a strictly positive integer).
 Leave this column blank (empty string) when no technical replicates are present.
 * **pair1** FASTQ file name of the first read in a given pair.